Two Arabian Knights: Plot

 When they reach their destination, the skipper refuses to let Mirza debark without paying, so O'Gaffney robs the purser (Boris Karloff) to get the money.
 Mirza is met by Shevket Ben Ali (Ian Keith); Mirza informs Phelps that her father has arranged for her to marry Shevket.
 They depart.
 The Americans jump overboard when the skipper discovers what happened to his purser.

 The two men head for the American consul, but leave hastily without speaking to him when they find the skipper already there lodging a complaint.
 They decide to seek the assistance of Mirza's father the Emir, who turns out to be the governor of the region.
 However, Mirza's escort has told him and Shevket that Phelps has seen her without her veil.
 Outraged, the Emir sends his men to bring the Americans back to be executed.
 Unaware of this, the two soldiers saunter into the Emir's palace.
 Phelps reads Mirza's warning note in time, and the two escape.

 When Phelps sets out to rescue Mirza, O'Gaffney shows true friendship and accompanies him.
-They are trapped by Shevket and his men, but when Mirza threatens to kill herself, Shevket proposes they settle this with a duel in which only one of the pistols is loaded.
-Phelps agrees and fires first; his gun is unloaded.
+They are trapped by Shevket and his men, but when Mirza threatens to kill herself, Shevket proposes they settle this with a duel in which only one of the pistols is loaded with a real bullet, the other gun has a blank cartridge.
+Phelps agrees and fires first; his gun contains the blank.
 Mirza is made to leave the room.
-Then Shevket reveals that both guns are empty; he did not wish to wager his life with a "dog".
+Then Shevket reveals that both guns had blanks; he did not wish to wager his life with a "dog".
 He exits, leaving his men to dispose of Phelps.
 The two men overcome their captors, relieve Shevket of Mirza, and ride away.